Spectral Estimates, Contractions and Hypercontractivity: Introduction

 In particular, this holds for $\mu_i = \vol_{g_i}$, the corresponding Riemannian volume measures, if both manifolds are connected and the submersion's fibers are minimal and compact. \\ In particular, this holds for any finite-sheeted Riemannian covering map $T$ between two connected manifolds. \end{thm}

-We refer to Subsection \ref{subsec:submersions} for missing definitions.
-The ``in particular" part of Theorem \ref{thm:submersion} is certainly not new (at least when the manifolds are compact, see e.g. \cite[Section 3]{Bordoni-HeatEstimatesForSubmersions}).
-The eigenvalues of $\tilde{B}_p^n$ in Theorem \ref{thm:Latala} are with respect to Neumann boundary conditions.
+We refer to Subsection \ref{subsec:submersions} for more background on Riemannian submersions and a slightly more general result.
+The ``in particular" parts of Theorem \ref{thm:submersion} are certainly not new (at least when the manifolds are compact, see e.g. \cite[Section 3]{Bordoni-HeatEstimatesForSubmersions}).